After Attack, Trump and Democrats may both get what they want

 Both men could end up getting what they want.

 That's because Congress is in the midst of high-stakes debates over immigration and the federal budget, both of which will require give and take from Trump and Schumer.
-And while Americans have grown accustomed to horrific events have effect on issues like gun control, Tuesday's truck attack touches policy areas on which politicians are more likely to be swayed.
+And while Americans have grown accustomed to horrific events having little or no effect on issues like gun control, Tuesday's truck attack touches policy areas on which politicians are more likely to be swayed.

 "The gun control debate is completely calcified," said Lis Smith, a New York-based Democratic strategist.
 "That's not the case with national security or immigration."